fleetdm/fleet/docs/Contributing/FAQ.md

 You're probably running an old version of Docker.
 Download the installer for your platform from the [Docker Documentation](https://docs.docker.com/compose/install/).

-## What API endpoints do osquery and Orbit need access to?
+## What API endpoints do osquery and Fleetd need access to?

 Based on the configuration, osquery running on hosts will need access to these API endpoints: